 When deployed, 5G networks should be able to deliver more speed and capacity to support massive machine-to-machine communications and provide low-latency (delay) and a high-reliability service for time-critical applications.
 Based on trials, 5G networks are starting to demonstrate high performance in different scenarios such as dense urban areas and indoor hotspots.

 In early 2012, the International Telecommunication Union (ITU) initiated the development of ‘IMT for 2020 and beyond’, setting the stage for 5G research activities and establishing the requirements and vision for 5G.
 Under ITU’s IMT-2020 programme, ITU membership is developing the international standards to carry on the effects of 5G networks.
 A number of countries have started 5G trials and the results are under assessment.

 In the UAE, the Telecommunications and Digital Government Regulatory Authority (TDRA) set a roadmap 2016-2020 to achieve 5G deployments at the earliest.
 A Steering Committee has been established, under which three sub-committees are working to facilitate the process along with all stakeholders.
-Read more on the UAE’s plan to achieve the deployment of 5G.

 The UAE’s rank in Global Connectivity Index

 In 2019, the UAE achieved the first place amongst the Arab countries and the fourth position globally in launching and deploying 5G networks.
 This is according to the global connectivity index ‘The Connectivity Index’ issued by Carphone Warehouse, which is specialised in technology comparisons.